Admission to a Master's degree

 We receive enclosures in the languages Danish, Norwegian, Swedish and English.
 If you hold a relevant document in another language, you have to upload the original document along with an official translation or a translation which is signed and stamped by your home university.

-If you wish to apply for admission in September, the application deadline is April 1 for applicants with a citizenship in an EU/EEA country or Switzerland.
-For non EU/EEA citizens the application deadline is February 1.
+If you wish to apply for admission in September, the application deadline is April 1 for applicants with a citizenship in an EU/EEA country or Switzerland as well as those holding a current Danish residence permit.
+For non-EU/EEA citizens without a current residence permit the application deadline is February 1.
 The earlier deadline is set, because you need time to apply for a student visa after admission.

 You will have an answer to your application no later than June 15, and must answer to the offered study place no later than June 29